Heralding on the Detection of Zero Photons: Abstract

 \section{Abstract}

-Although heralding signals in quantum optics experiments are typically based on the detection of exactly 1 photon, it has recently been theoretically shown that heralding based on the detection of zero photons can be useful in a number of quantum information applications.
-Here we describe an experimental technique for ``heralding on zero photons'' using conventional single-photon detectors and time-tagging methods.
-We find that detector efficiency and dark count rates play a counterintuitive role in the ability to accurately detect zero photons, and demonstrate these effects in an experiment that involves heralding on zero photons in the well-known Hong-Ou-Mandel interferometer.
+Although heralding signals in quantum optics experiments are typically based on the detection of exactly one photon, it has recently been theoretically shown that heralding based on the detection of zero photons can be useful in a number of quantum information applications.
+Here we experimentally investigate a technique for ``heralding on zero photons'' using conventional single-photon detectors.
+We illustrate how detector efficiency and dark count rates play a counterintuitive role in the ability to accurately detect zero photons, and use a variant of the Hong-Ou-Mandel interferometer to study the deleterious effects of limited detector efficiency when heralding on zero.